NavyaG-lab/Tech-writer/etl_users/serving/serving_to_staging.md

 They differ a little bit, hence we don't have a tool to generate them automatically.
 That said, we do validate that the Avro and logical type schemas match up before committing the dataset to the serving layer.

+**Important: The Logical type `INTEGER` actually maps to the Spark type `LongType`.**

 [Here is a full example of the logical type schema](../manual_series_schema.json) for the dataframe above.
+Please keep in mind that, if you have nullable fields, these have to be explicitly declared in the logical schema.

 It looks roughly like: